 Saluspa Fiji Airjet Hot Tub: Winter Use

-That said, the SaluSpa Fiji AirJet Hot Tub is equipped with Freeze Shield Technology which allows you to keep the spa on when the temperature is less than 42 degrees and higher than 14 degrees.
-With the Freeze Shield Technology, it will keep the water temperature between 42.8- and 50-degrees Fahrenheit at any time, so the water doesn’t freeze and ruin the pump or the hot tub.
+That said, the SaluSpa Fiji AirJet Hot Tub is equipped with Freeze Shield Technology, which allows you to keep the spa on when the temperature is less than 42 degrees and higher than 14 degrees.
+The Freeze Shield Technology will keep the water temperature between 42.8 and 50 degrees Fahrenheit at any time so the water doesn’t freeze and ruin the pump or the hot tub.
 All you have to do is keep the spa heater on for the Freeze Shield Technology to work.

 Of course, this system isn’t without its faults.
 The instructions note that you’ll have to check the spa if the temperature drops below 42.8 degrees.
-It is also suggested that if you’re gone for a long period of time from your home and you expect the temperature to be below 42.8 degrees during that time, you should disassemble the spa and store it.
+It is also suggested that if you’re away from your home for a long period of time and you expect the temperature to be below 42.8 degrees during that time, you should disassemble the spa and store it.

 Here is where some issues might arise.
 The instruction manual reads: “Any damage as a result of using the spa in these conditions is the responsibility of the customer.”
 Such a statement indicates that if SaluSpa’s Freeze Shield Technology fails, even when using it within the temperature range that the company suggests, it is not SaluSpa’s responsibility.
-This is unfortunate, however, I can attest that the Freeze Shield Technology of the Fiji AirJet Hot Tub has worked in good order as I’ve tested it through the months of December and January.
-And for good measure I should note that I didn’t have any issues with the Freeze Shield Technology when previously using the Bestway SaluSpa Hawaii Hot Tub.
+This is unfortunate.
+However, I can attest that the Freeze Shield Technology of the Fiji AirJet Hot Tub has worked in good order as I’ve tested it through the months of December and January.
+For good measure, I should note that I didn’t have any issues with the Freeze Shield Technology when previously using the Bestway SaluSpa Hawaii Hot Tub.

 Saluspa Fiji Airjet Hot Tub: Maintenance